Practical learning activities at home

 The popularity of escape rooms has exploded in recent years.
 But why not bring the escape room concept into your own home?
 In this activity, children are encouraged to come up with a series of challenges and clues which need solving in a particular order, much like a treasure hunt.
 The planning of the escape room really stretches children’s logic and problem-solving skills, and of course, they need to write the instructions down for others to follow.

 There have been some excellent ‘baking by fractions’ activities appearing in the last few weeks which help students learn new methods.
 However, you don’t necessarily need to follow a specially made recipe to bring maths into the kitchen.
 Baking recipes inherently include some great opportunities for maths learning whilst improving a practical skill.

 At lower levels, you can focus on measuring ingredients and even cutting the end product into fractions.
 For higher levels, you can ask your child to scale-up a recipe by a given factor or ask them to convert the amounts of ingredients into a fraction of the total weight.

 This is another simple idea that can be adapted to lots of different subjects and abilities.
 Either print off or draw a blank board game template and create a board game based on things they have learnt recently.
 This is a great activity to do with younger children practising their reading and writing, as they can write down words on the squares as they create the game, and then sound them out correctly as they play it.

 In this activity, one person is blindfolded whilst another person must guide them towards another place in your home using verbal directions.
 Again, you can make this more complex depending on the level of your child.
 For lower levels, you can just use directions such as clockwise turns and steps forward.
 For higher levels, you can decide on compass points and direct each other using more complex instructions such as, “Walk about 2 metres north-east”.

-To discuss how we can help you to keep education going in your home, book your free online trial today!
+To discuss how we can help you to keep education going in your home with our online tuition platform, book your free online trial today!